Information about Schooling during COVID-19

 All arrangements and restrictions are based on advice from Catholic Education Canberra and Goulburn, in conjunction with ACT Health.

 Catholic Education Canberra and Goulburn have updated their 'COVID-19 Information and Updates' webpage. https://cg.catholic.edu.au/covid-19-information-and-updates/.
 It contains all the latest advice to ACT Catholic Schools and links to necessary ACT government pages and services.

-Students & Staff must quarantine for 14 days from the date of their arrival in the ACT and cannot come to school if they have travelled from: Anywhere in Victoria; A COVID Hotspot; or Overseas.
+Students & Staff must quarantine following ACT quarantine and testing regulations if they have travelled from a COVID Hotspot or Overseas.
 Families are required to please contact us if this applies to your family.

-Please see ACT Health Directions webpage for information regarding COVID Hotspots: https://www.covid19.act.gov.au/what-you-can-do/act-public-health-directions
+Please see ACT Health webpage for information regarding COVID Hotspots: https://www.covid19.act.gov.au/what-you-can-do/act-public-health-directions

 Adults.
 We need to continue monitoring the number of adults in the building under social distancing guidelines.
 This will mean: